Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Additional discussions

 Our approach is related to but conceptually distinct from methods that learn solution initializations for iterative optimization solvers \cite{sambharya2024learning}.
 In particular, our warm-starting scheme is focused on providing a useful initialization within the \emph{parameter space} of a neural network surrogate model (i.e., for the network weights~$\theta$) during model training; during inference, the neural network then predicts an optimization solution end-to-end, as standard for amortized optimization approaches.
 In contrast, warm starting techniques for optimization solvers focus on providing initializations within the \emph{solution space} of the problem; these solution-space initializations are then used to invoke a full iterative optimization technique in order to output a final solution to the optimization problem.
 One interesting relationship between these approaches is that they both focus on using cheap, inexact solutions to improve the quality of the final solution; however, while our approach takes such inexact solutions as \emph{input} to use as labels during training, solver warm-starting approaches aim to \emph{output} inexact solutions to initialize an iterative solver.

 \paragraph{Relation to neural network warm-starting.} The benefits of warm-starting neural network training remain under debate. \citet{ash2020warm} observed that sequential warm-starting can degrade generalization due to imbalanced gradient contributions between old and new data, and proposed a ``shrink-and-perturb'' initialization scheme to mitigate this issue.
 In contrast, \citet{ahn2025revisiting} showed that the apparent generalization gap disappears under standard training practices, particularly with appropriate data augmentation.
-While these works focus primarily on supervised continual learning, our setting is fundamentally different: we leverage a task-faithful merit function to \textit{regularize the warm start} and thereby \textit{align two distinct training phases}, supervised pretraining and self-supervised training, rather than repeatedly fine-tuning on evolving labeled datasets.
-This enables stable basin entry and improved downstream generalization.
+While these works focus primarily on supervised continual learning, our setting is fundamentally different: we leverage a task-faithful merit loss function to \textit{regularize the warm start} and thereby \textit{align two distinct training phases}, supervised pretraining and self-supervised training, rather than repeatedly fine-tuning on evolving labeled datasets.
+This enables effective initialization and improved downstream generalization.

 \paragraph{Relation to hybrid curricula.} Our framework can alternatively be interpreted as a curriculum-based hybrid training strategy.
 In principle, Stages~2 and~3 can be merged into a single phase using a composite loss that combines supervised data-driven fitting terms with self-supervised objective-value and constraint-violation-penalty terms, governed by a weight curriculum.
-Training would initially emphasize supervised fitting, with the self-supervised objective and constraint terms inactive; once the task-level merit ceases to improve, the supervised fitting loss can be phased out while the self-supervised objective and constraint terms are progressively increased and any hard-constraint techniques are activated.
-We present the method as two distinct stages to simplify exposition and enable cleaner theoretical analysis.
-Moreover, our experiments (\cref{app:ssec:variants}) show that naive hybrid curricula are less effective.
+Training would initially emphasize supervised fitting, with the self-supervised objective and constraint terms inactive; once the task-level merit loss ceases to improve, the supervised fitting loss can be phased out while the self-supervised objective and constraint terms are progressively increased and any hard-constraint techniques are activated.
+However, our experiments (Appendix~\ref{app:ssec:variants}) show that naive hybrid curricula are less effective.

-\subsection{Additional Discussion of Remark \ref{rem:indicator}}
+\subsection{Additional discussion of Remark \ref{rem:indicator}}

 Using the indicator function $I_{\mathcal{F}}$, the problem is equivalently

 where

 A number of different approaches are used to approximate the indicator function $I_{\mathcal{F}}$ in practice within optimization methods.